-Since 2018, ENERGO-PRO in Georgia has been supporting students through paid internship initiatives.
+Since 2018, EP Georgia has been supporting students through paid internship initiatives.
 Students are selected from different technical universities and professional colleges in Tbilisi and otherwise regionally.
-Students can choose to participate in different departments, including high voltage network suasion exploitation, protection, and diagnostics, designing and exploitation of electric transmission lines and equipment, generation (hydropower plants), labour safety, dispatch, "SCADA" and "GIS" systems, and customer relations.
-Approximately 50% of the interns are hired at ENERGO-PRO Georgia JSC / EP Georgia Generation JSC Georgia once their internships are completed.
+Students can choose to participate in different departments, including high voltage network suasion exploitation, protection and diagnostics, designing and exploitation of electric transmission lines and equipment, generation (hydropower plants), labour safety, dispatch, SCADA" and "GIS" systems, and customer relations.
+Approximately 50% of the interns are hired at EP Georgia once their internships are completed.